RupeshKumar4511/Full_Stack_Development/README.md

    <br>
 4. React will take care of creating and updating the dom element.
    <br>
-5. React is declarative means we need to define the target UI state and react figures out how to reach that state while in JS we need to define the each steps to reach our desired state and dom manipulation in JS is also very difficult.
+5. React is declarative means we need to define the target UI state and react figures out how to reach that state while in JS(imperative language) we need to define the each steps to reach our desired state and dom manipulation in JS is also very difficult.
    <br>

 # npx :